In Japan, people ring in the New Year– literally.

 Dondoyaki

-As a way of getting rid of New Year’s decorations in a way that pleases the gods, people throw them in what is essentially a giant bonfire!
+So, as a way of getting rid of New Year’s decorations in a way that pleases the gods, people throw them in what is essentially a giant bonfire!

-Like discarding old good luck charms, this serves the purpose of pleasing the gods, while also allowing you to rid your home of its decor in a sort-of offering.
+Like discarding old good luck charms, this serves the purpose of pleasing the gods, while also allowing you to rid your home of its decor in a sort of offering.